-If you have questions after watching the webinar please review the Q&A document because an answer to your question is likely included.
-If you question is not answered you may submit it by email and we will do our best to respond or incorporate our response in the Q&A document. e-mail us
+In the meantime, if you have questions please review the Q&A document because an answer to your question is likely included.
+If you question is not answered you may submit it by email and we will do our best to respond or incorporate our response in the Q&A document.

 What is a CUA?